What Dead Men Tell

 "What Dead Men Tell" by Theodore Sturgeon is one of the classic science-fiction puzzle stories.

-A distinction: a puzzle story is not simply one of the O. Henry surprise type with a snapper or twist or revealed pun at the end, a type of which even Sturgeon fell into sometimes.
+A distinction: a puzzle story is not simply one of the O. Henry surprise type with a snapper or twist or revealed pun at the end, a type which even Sturgeon fell into sometimes.
 Nor is it necessarily a dramatic or comedic challenge story where the protagonist faces an ordeal of situation which also tests or builds his character.
 A shorter fiction doesn't have much room for development, or for more than one of these attributes, but the best puzzle stories likely also involve challenges of character, as does "What Dead Men Tell".

 The novelet takes its title from the old proverb that dead men tell no tales.
 The truth of a matter dies with its participants or witnesses.
 Sometimes this is uttered as a threat.